andreafortuna/andreafortuna.github.com/_posts/2015-01-21-HTML5-upload-from-mobile.md

 ---
 layout: post
-title: "HTML5: take a photo and upload them from mobile phone browser"
+title: "HTML5: take a photo and upload it from mobile phone browser"
-description: "Simple tutorial: take a photo and upload them from mobile phone browser"
+description: "Simple tutorial: take a photo and upload it from mobile phone browser"
 category: Programming
 tags:
 - HTML5